Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 This refines Corollary 4.5.2 of \cite{kmp:ph:cxci}, which asserts that $((M,d), f)$ is merely cxc. \\

-\pf {\bf (of Corollary)}.
-We remark that $f: M \to M$ is necessarily a covering map of degree $D=\deg f$.
+{ \bf Proof of Corollary \ref{cor:from_expanding_to_homothety}:} We remark that $f: M \to M$ is necessarily a covering map of degree $D=\deg f$.
 Let $\UUU_0$ be a finite open cover of $M$ by open balls of radius $\delta$.
 If $U \in \UUU$ then since $U$ is contractible we have

 where the union is disjoint and where each $f^n | \wtU_i : \wtU_i \to U$ is a homeomorphism which multiplies distances by exactly the factor $\rho^n$.
-In the definition of finite type, let $\VVV = \UUU_0$, and take the model maps all to be the identity maps.
+In the definition of metric finite type, let $\VVV = \UUU_0$, and take the model maps all to be the identity maps.
 Given $\wtU \in \UUU_n$ we let $\psi_\wtU: \wtU \to U=f^n(\wtU)$.
 Then if $f^k: \wtU \to U$ we see that $g_{\wtU, U} = \id_U$ by construction.
-Since each chart $\psi_U$ is a similarity, it follows that conditions (1)-(3) in the definition of finite type hold.
-Verification of axioms [Expansion] and [Irreducibility] are straightforward (details are in \cite{kmp:ph:cxci}).
+Since each chart $\psi_U$ is a similarity, it follows that conditions (1)-(3) in the definition of metric finite type hold.
+Verification of axioms [Expans] and [Irred] are straightforward (details are in \cite{kmp:ph:cxci}).